princeton-nlp/DensePhrases/README.md

 ```

 ### 1. Datasets
 * [Datasets](https://nlp.cs.princeton.edu/projects/densephrases/dph-data.tar.gz) (6GB) - All pre-processed datasets used in our experiments including reading comprehension, generated questions, open-domain QA, slot filling, and pre-processed Wikipedia.
-Download and unzip it under `DPH_DATA_DIR` or use `download.sh`.
+Download and unzip it under `$DPH_DATA_DIR` or use `download.sh`.
 ```bash
 # Check if the download is complete
 ls $DPH_DATA_DIR